CefasRepRes/agriforwards-summer-school-2022/README.md

 ### Introduction

-Once the fish is cooked you need to serve it and take the money.
+You need to market the product and manage supply and demand.

 ### Task

-Program a robot to wrap up the fish and chips in newspaper.
+A web app - RH TBD

 ## Media training